rspamd/rspamd.com/doc/tutorials/writing_rules.md

 Here are some hints to maximise performance of your regexp rules:

-* Prefer lightweight regexps, such as header or URL, to heavy ones, such as mime or body regexps (unless you are using Hyperscan)
+* Prefer lightweight regexps, such as header or URL, to heavy ones, such as mime or body regexps (unless you are using Hyperscan, which is default for all Intel based platforms)
-* If you need to match text in a message's content, prefer `mime` regexps as they are executed on text content only
-* If you need to match the whole messages, then you might want to use [hyperscan](https://hyperscan.io).
-It is normally included in the Rspamd packages, however, your OS might provide own packages without Hyperscan.
-Please consider reading [pattern support](http://intel.github.io/hyperscan/dev-reference/compilation.html#pattern-support) to avoid expensive PCRE fallback.
-* Avoid complex regexps, avoid backtracing, avoid negative groups `(?!)`, avoid capturing patterns (replace with `(?:)`), avoid potentially empty patterns, e.g. `/^.*$/`, especially when using Hyperscan - all these constructions have to fallback to pcre increasing scan complexity
+* Avoid complex regexps, avoid backtracing (e.g. `/*+a?`), avoid lookahead/lookbehind, avoid potentially empty patterns, avoid large boundary constraints `a{1000,100000}`, especially when using Hyperscan - all these constructions have to fallback to PCRE increasing scan complexity, but even PCRE can have exponential grow for some of the listed cases

 Following these rules allows you to create fast and efficient rules.
 To add regexp rules you should use the `config` global table that is defined in any Lua file used by Rspamd: